EmmanuelInyang/altschool-second-semester/altschool-second-semester-exam/README.md

    <br>
    <br>
 12. **Testing the Laravel Application on the Master node:** <br>
-      - Access the master node via SSH using the command: `vagrant ssh master`. <br>
+     - Access the master node via SSH using the command: `vagrant ssh master`.
       - Retrieve the master node's IP address by executing `hostname -I` within the terminal.
 The second IP displayed is the correct one to use. <br>
       - Open your web browser and enter this IP address.
       - You will be directed to the Laravel application's homepage. <br>